Musica Unita:

 Music Education Programme

-Founded by Venezuelan Musician, Conductor & Educator, Isabella Gonzalez Diaz, Musica Unita is a registered Scottish charity (SC054772) dedicated to advancing music education and the arts through innovative training, inspiring workshops, and collaborative programmes with educational and community partners.
-Our mission is to empower individuals, strengthen communities, and foster meaningful cross-cultural exchange.
+Founded by Venezuelan musician, conductor, and educator Isabella González Díaz, Musica Unita is a registered Scottish charity (SC054772) dedicated to advancing music education through training, workshops, performances, and collaborative programmes in Scotland and internationally.
+Our mission is to create opportunities, strengthen communities, and foster meaningful connections through music.

-Our teaching is informed by Paulo Freire’s dialogic, learner-centred approach, valuing lived experience, critical reflection, and collaborative learning.
-All programmes are delivered in line with the UN Convention on the Rights of the Child, recognising every child’s right to education and cultural participation.
+Our approach is informed by Paulo Freire’s dialogic and learner-centred educational philosophy, valuing lived experience, collaboration, creativity, and shared learning.
+All programmes are delivered in line with the United Nations Convention on the Rights of the Child (UNCRC), recognising every child and young person’s right to education, cultural participation, and the opportunity to have their voice heard.

 2026